 Calla Kessler, the journalism student who filed the complaint, tells PDN that she felt “obligated” to come forward.
 Before deciding to press ahead with the complaint, she consulted a closed social media group for women journalists.
-“I had no idea the incredible outpouring of support I’d get,” she says, including from women who have experienced harassment in other settings or situations.
+“I had no idea the incredible outpouring of support I’d get,” she says, adding that she heard from women who have experienced harassment in other settings or situations.
 “It’s not an isolated issue.
 It’s clearly a problem.”

 She notes, “I don’t want anyone to feel silenced out of fear because I know that feeling and I know how stifling it can be, but it’s a huge relief to get it off your shoulders.”